Mother, uncle, grandfather arrested in San Jose toddler death during exorcism

 "People could talk, but at the end of the day, I know what happened," says Hernandez-Santos in the video.
 "God knows what happened, and the people that were there when she passed away knows what happened."

-On January 31, 2022, suspect Claudia Hernandez-Santos, was arrested and formally charged with child abuse leading to the death of the victim.

-On May 11, officers arrested the girl's uncle Rene Aaron Hernandez-Santos and grandfather Rene Trigueros Hernandez, also on charges of child abuse leading to the death of the victim.
-Trigueros Hernandez identified himself to police as the leader of the church and a certified pastor.

-People with information about this case or similar incidents involving this suspect were urged to contact Detective Sergeant Vallejo #3810 or Detective Harrington #4365 of the Homicide Unit with any information about this incident at (408) 277-4166 or e-mail 3810@sanjoseca.gov or 4365@sanjoseca.gov.
+People with information about this case or similar incidents involving the suspects were urged to contact Detective Sergeant Vallejo #3810 or Detective Harrington #4365 of the Homicide Unit with any information about this incident at (408) 277-4166 or e-mail 3810@sanjoseca.gov or 4365@sanjoseca.gov.

 for more features.